 How do I apply for bursary funding?

-Use the link below to fill out our online bursary application form once applications open (15 October).
+Use the link below to fill out our online bursary application form.
 (Please note that the link opens outside the Yorchestra website.)

 Personal data provided on the online form will be used for the purposes of assessing your eligibility to receive bursary funding to assist with fees for our forthcoming Yorchestra course.
 All information provided by you will be processed and stored securely in accordance with relevant legal requirements and will be treated as strictly confidential.
 For more details, see our full privacy notice.